Correndera pipit

-The correndera pipit (Anthus correndera) is a species of bird in the family Motacillidae.

-It is found in Argentina, Bolivia, southern Brazil, Chile, the Falkland Islands, Paraguay, Peru, and Uruguay.
+The correndera pipit (Anthus correndera) is a species of bird in the family Motacillidae, the wagtails and pipits.
+It is found in Argentina, Bolivia, Brazil, Chile, the Falkland Islands, Peru, Uruguay, and as a vagrant to Paraguay.

-Its natural habitats are temperate grassland, subtropical or tropical high-altitude grassland, and pastureland.
+Taxonomy and systematics

+The correndera pipit was originally described by Louis Pierre Vieillot in 1818 with its current binomial Anthus correndera.

+The correndera pipit has these five subspecies: